Royal Automobile Association: 1903–1928

-1929 to 1953
+1929–1953

-In 1928, shortly before the enrolment of its 20,000th member, the RAA bought its first freehold office at 49 Hindmarsh Square.
-Following the outbreak of World War II, the RAA formed and operated the Civil Defence Transport Auxiliary, surveyed and mapped the state's roads for the military authorities, provided research into alternative fuels, and supported the cause in other ways.
+In 1928, shortly before the enrolment of its 20,000th member, the RAA purchased its first freehold office at 49 Hindmarsh Square.
+During World War II, the RAA formed and operated the Civil Defence Transport Auxiliary, surveyed and mapped the state's roads for the military authorities, provided research into alternative fuels, and supported the cause in other ways.
 Economic challenges arose due to high inflation and more strict petrol rationing.

-Since the early 1920's, the RAA called for a single Road Traffic Act to replace about a dozen different Acts and hundreds of regulations.
-The RAA participated on the committee putting together the Act, which came into force in 1937.
+Since the early 1920s, the RAA had advocated for a single Road Traffic Act to replace about a dozen different Acts and hundreds of regulations.
+The RAA participated in the committee that drafted the Act, which came into force in 1937.

 By 1947, the motoring organisations believed that rationing was no longer necessary and campaigned to remove it.
-Prime Minister Ben Chifley refused.
+The then Prime Minister Ben Chifley declined the request.
 Against a backdrop of accusations from the RAA that petrol was being used as a political weapon, Chifley was defeated in an election at the end of 1949.
 The incoming government quickly removed rationing.

-The early 1950s saw a large increase both in car ownership and RAA membership, growing past 75,000.
-Road Service was updated, with the RAA's original motorcycle units being replaced by vans.
+The early 1950s brought a sharp rise in car ownership and RAA membership, which surpassed 75,000.
+Road Service was modernised as the original motorcycle units were replaced by vans.
 'The Guides' became 'Patrols' and started using two-way radios, operating 24 hours a day out of new premises in North Adelaide.

 By the RAA's Golden Jubilee in 1950, there were 140 staff, supported by seven country offices and 99 road service depots.
-Service figures in 1953 showed 66,000 road service jobs, almost 40,000 touring inquiries, 12,000 vehicle inspections, 84,000 technical inquiries, 1,300 motoring road rules inquiries, almost one thousand court defences, and 20,000 insurance policies.
+Service records in 1953 showed 66,000 road service jobs, nearly 40,000 touring inquiries, 12,000 vehicle inspections, 84,000 technical inquiries, 1,300 motoring road rules inquiries, nearly one thousand court defences, and 20,000 insurance policies.